VLBI Observations of SN 2012au Reveal a Compact Radio Source a Decade Post Explosion: Acknowledgments

 \section{Acknowledgments}

+We thank the anonymous referee for their insightful comments which led to improvement of the manuscript.
+M.L. thanks Amanda M. Cook for insightful discussions on the statistical handling of the data.
 M.L. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC-CGSD).
 K.N. acknowledges support by NASA through the NASA Hubble Fellowship grant \# HST-HF2-51582.001-A awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Incorporated, under NASA contract NAS5- 26555.
 M.R.D. acknowledges support from the NSERC through grant RGPIN-2019-06186, the Canada Research Chairs Program, and the Dunlap Institute at the University of Toronto.
 J.W.T.H., B.M., O.O.-B., and the AstroFlash research group acknowledge support from a Canada Excellence Research Chair in Transient Astrophysics (CERC-2022-00009); an Advanced Grant from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (`EuroFlash'; Grant agreement No. 101098079); and an NWO-Vici grant (`AstroFlash'; VI.C.192.045).
 J.K.L. acknowledges support from the University of Toronto and Hebrew University of Jerusalem through the University of Toronto - Hebrew University of Jerusalem Research and Training Alliance program.
 The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.
 D.L.C. acknowledges support from the Science and Technology Facilities Council (STFC) grant number ST/X001121/1.
 B.M. acknowledges financial support from the State Agency for Research of the Spanish Ministry of Science and Innovation, and FEDER, UE, under grant PID2022-136828NB-C41/MICIU/AEI/10.13039/501100011033, and through the Unit of Excellence Mar\'ia de Maeztu 2020--2023 award to the Institute of Cosmos Sciences (CEX2019- 000918-M).
 D.M. acknowledges support from the National Science Foundation through grants PHY-2209451 and AST-2206532.
 J.M.P. acknowledges the support of an NSERC Discovery Grant (RGPIN-2023-05373).
+D.J.P. acknowledges support from the Chandra X-ray Center, which is operated by the Smithsonian Institution under NASA contract NAS8-03060.

 The European VLBI Network is a joint facility of independent European, African, Asian, and North American radio astronomy institutes.
 Scientific results from data presented in this publication are derived from the following EVN project code: EN006 \& EL071.